Flexity Outlook (Toronto): Accessibility

 The Flexity Outlook streetcars are the TTC's first low-floor streetcars, and they are accessible for passengers using wheelchairs or mobility devices.
 Only one step is needed to board at any door, making accessing the streetcar easier for older people, pregnant women, people travelling with small children, or those travelling with heavy luggage.

 An extendable loading ramp for riders using wheelchairs, strollers or other mobility devices is located at the second set of doors of the vehicle.
 A passenger can signal the operator to deploy the ramp by pressing the blue accessibility button by the inside or outside of this door.
 The ramp has two modes: if the streetcar stop is alongside a curb or raised platform, only a short portion is extended (the operator can open the ramp either from inside the driver booth or from the outside of the vehicle); if only street level is available, the operator will exit the vehicle and a further length of the ramp would extend to allow access at that level.
 According to Greg Ernst, the TTC's chief streetcar engineer, each Flexity streetcar deploys its ramp four times a day on average.

-Inside the vehicle, there are two dedicated areas for passengers with wheelchairs or mobility scooters, as well as priority seating for people with disabilities, older people, and pregnant women.
+Inside the vehicle, there is one wheelchair-accessible area at the second door, with the capacity for two mobility aids, as well as three priority seating areas for people with disabilities, older adults, and pregnant women, located at the first, second and third door.